simplybusiness/rabbit_feed/README.md

 ## Producing events

-The producer defines the events and their payloads using the Event Definitions DSL (see below for example).
-In a rails app, this can be defined in the initialiser.
+The producer defines the events and their payloads using the [Event Definitions DSL](https://github.com/simplybusiness/rabbit_feed#event-definitions-dsl).
+In a rails app, this can be defined in the [initialiser](https://github.com/simplybusiness/rabbit_feed#initialisation).

 To produce an event: